Compliance Audits Matter at AIS

 The goal of the SOC (Service Organization Controls) 1, 2, and 3 audits is to provide assurance (via report) that controls asserted actually exist and are functioning properly.

-- The AIS SOC 1 report focuses on the security and availability principles and is available to customers and prospective customers upon request with the execution of a Non-Disclosure Agreement (NDA).
+- The AIS Data Centers SOC 1 report focuses on the security and availability principles and is available to customers and prospective customers upon request with the execution of a Non-Disclosure Agreement (NDA).

-- The SOC 3 report is a summary Trust Services Report that documents assurances on AIS’ controls related to the Security and Availability principles but without the detailed description of the tests and results contained in SOC 2.
+- The SOC 3 report is a summary Trust Services Report that documents assurances on AIS Data Centers’ controls related to the Security and Availability principles but without the detailed description of the tests and results contained in SOC 2.

-Please contact your sales representative if you would like a copy of the AIS SSAE 16 SOC 1, 2, or 3 reports.
+Please contact your sales representative if you would like a copy of the AIS Data Centers SSAE 16 SOC 1, 2, or 3 reports.

 A key requirement of an SSAE 16 audit is an attestation engagement in which AIS management provides to the auditor a written assertion regarding the controls designs, objectives, and implementation.